rageofpaju/Metis_ENG/README.md

 ### This repo contains works from Metis Data Engineering Module.
 You can access its Streamlit app Rev.1 via [this link](https://rageofpaju-metis-eng-appfridge-scrounger-project-rev1-1trjwl.streamlit.app/).
 ---
 Repo Table of Contents:
-- App : Contains main project and MVP
+- [App](https://github.com/rageofpaju/Metis_ENG/tree/main/App) : Contains main project and MVP
-	- Codes and related files for my main projec
+	- [Codes](https://github.com/rageofpaju/Metis_ENG/blob/main/App/fridge_scrounger_project_rev1.py) and related files for my main project
 		- fridge_scrounger_project_rev1.py: My main code; a .py file for Streamlit deployment
 		- df_recipe_topic_labeled_eng_reduced.csv: Recipes dataset with topics assigned; this file is a reduced version of the original file to be used as a showcase example.
-	- 'MVP' folder: a folder containing codes and data that I submitted for the MVP
+	- '[MVP' folder](https://github.com/rageofpaju/Metis_ENG/tree/main/App/MVP): a folder containing codes and data that I submitted for the MVP
 ---